Duckanoo: Lesser Antilles

-In Antigua and Barbuda, ingredients such as eddoe / dasheen is used, and ducana is often served with okra, eggplant, vegetables and bonavista bean— a popular meal during Easter.
+In Antigua and Barbuda, ingredients such as eddoe or dasheen is used, and ducana is often served with okra, eggplant, vegetables and bonavista bean— a popular meal during Easter.

 Sometimes, other islanders use pumpkin, plantain-flour or regular flour as a substitute for cornmeal, butter and raisins.
 The dish is called paime, in Trinidad and Tobago, which is eaten especially at Christmas.
 The more savoury version is called pastelle— also prepared in Puerto Rico, the Dominican Republic and Colombia, and is similar to tamale, hallaca (from Venezuela) or ayaka (from Aruba, Bonaire and Curaçao).

 In St Lucia, paime also called penmi, is typically eaten on Jounen Kwéyòl or Creole Day.